Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

   - Centralizes error handling during application startup
   - Facilitates testing by allowing component substitution

+## Event System

+- **EventSystem**: A framework for event-driven architecture
+  - Provides a centralized event bus for publishing and subscribing to events
+  - Supports event filtering based on event type and data
+  - Allows multiple handlers to be registered for the same event type
+  - Supports unregistering handlers and clearing all handlers
+  - Includes event metadata like timestamp and source
+  - Facilitates loose coupling between components through event-based communication
+  - Enables asynchronous processing through event propagation
+  - Provides a consistent approach to event handling across the application

 ## Domain Model

 - **Core Entities**: The system is built around well-defined domain entities: